 Looking for a unique cookie that everyone will love?
 These Rosemary Shortbread Cookies with Lemon Glaze are a total crowd-pleaser.

-But even he can’t deny the power of a fresh herb inside a buttery, flaky, sweet shortbread cookie!
+You cannot deny the dynamic symphony of flavor from fresh herbs inside a buttery, flaky, sweet shortbread cookie!

 These things are insanely delicious on their own.
 But when you add a sweet and tart lemon glaze on top, these cookies really go over the top.